StevenLomon/CS50-final-project/README.md

 `"AttributeError: module 'pkgutil' has no attribute 'ImpImporter'.
 Did you mean: 'zipimporter'? [end of output]"`
 The solution to this turned out to be to first upgrade setuptools and wheel, upgrade to the latest version of pip, remove scipy from requirements (it wasn't even used so I have no idea why it was in there) and use numpy 2.1.0 instead of 1.24.0.

-The Flask app was now supposed to be able to be tested using 'gunicorn --bind 0.0.0.0:8000 wsgi:app' but another problem arised; there was no wsgi.py so it was created.
+The Flask app was now supposed to be able to be tested using
+`gunicorn --bind 0.0.0.0:8000 wsgi:app`
+but another problem arised; there was no wsgi.py so it was created.
 The code block to run the app was also deleted from app.py to avoid redundant execution.
 For the longest time, the gunicorn bind command wouldn't work but it was fixed by deactivating the current virtual environment, deleting it and creating a new one.

 Once Gunicorn was confirmed to be working, Nginx had to be set up.
 The following command was used to edit the Nginx file:
-sudo vim /etc/nginx/sites-available/flaskapp
+`sudo vim /etc/nginx/sites-available/flaskapp`
 The following was added:
 ```
 server {